 Elizabeth Heimbaugh was born in Akron, Ohio, and graduated with an English Literature degree from Stanford University.
-She currently resides in Cambridge, Massachusetts, where she is taking classes to prepare for application to medical school.
+She is currently working in Virginia and completing coursework to prepare for application to medical school.
 In the meantime, she enjoys good books, euchre, dogs, faith, holistic healing, vegetable gardens, learning languages, and a few other things.

 This blog is a way for her to share the poems, stories, and little scraps of journal entries she composes.